mortan-i/S9-RFID-ISO15693-Python/README.md

 Only tested on windows via import of dll for now but the SDK also comes with precompiled .so files for linux, and i'm guessing the functions are similar.

+I've added these to the linux subfolder, as well as the source code for the precompiled objects